RogerLuo-Code/coding-practice/docs/data-structure/union-find/union-find.md

-# Disjoint Set
+# Union-Find

 ## Introduction

-The `disjoint set` data structure is also known as the `union-find` data structure.The primary use of disjoint sets is to address the connectivity between the components of a network.
+The `union-find` data structure is also known as the `disjoint set` data structure.The primary use of disjoint sets is to address the connectivity between the components of a network.

-The `disjoint set` transforms the problem of check whether vertices are connected to whether vertices have the same root node.
+The `union-find` transforms the problem of check whether vertices are connected to whether vertices have the same root node.
 There are two important functions:

 - The `find` function finds the root node of a given vertex.
 - The `union` function unions two vertices and makes their root nodes the same.